 Privacy legislation in the spirit of the CCPA provides consumers with greater confidence that their data will not be used for unintended purposes, making them more willing to share information with lenders.
-As a consequence, fintechs could be able to engage in more individualized pricing (Hypothesis 3.1), better screen out low-quality applicants (Hypothesis 3.2), and increase the use of alternative data in their screening process (Hypothesis 3.3).
+As a consequence, fintechs could be able to engage in more individualized pricing (Hypothesis 3.1) and better screen out low-quality applicants (Hypothesis 3.2) through greater use of alternative data in their screening process (Hypothesis 3.3).

 We test these hypotheses in Table 4, estimating variations of Equation (1).
 In columns (1)-(2) we test Hypothesis 3.1.
 The dependent variable is the standard deviation in interest rates across loans within each lender-tract-year cell.
 Consistent with obtaining a more precise signal from additional data, column (1) shows a significant and positive coefficient on the triple interaction term: the dispersion in interest rates increases by significantly more for fintechs relative to banks in California.
-Adding tract\time and lender type\time fixed effects in column (2) does not materially affect this conclusion.
+Adding tracttime and lender typetime fixed effects in column (2) does not materially affect this conclusion.

 To test Hypothesis 3.2, columns (3)-(4) analyze the effects of the CCPA on the share of denied loan applications within each lender-tract-year cell.
-Column (3) uses lender\tract and year fixed effects, while column (4) uses tract\time and lender type\time fixed effects.
+Column (3) uses lendertract and time fixed effects, while column (4) adds tracttime and lender typetime fixed effects.
 Across specifications, rejection rates by fintechs significantly increase after the introduction of the CCPA, relative to banks.
 Greater rate dispersion and an increase in application denial rates are consistent with improved screening through the use of more data.

 Direct information on lenders' use of data in the screening process is difficult to obtain.
 To test Hypothesis 3.3, we thus focus on the share of mortgage applications processed with non-standardized credit scores.
 As argued in Babina et al. (2022), the use of non-standardized credit scores proxies lenders' reliance on alternative data or the use of alternative credit scores that require users' consent to use alternative data.
-Column (5) shows that, conditional on lender\tract and year fixed effects, fintechs in California increase their use of non-traditional data beyond standardized credit scores after the introduction of the CCPA.
-Column (6) with tract\time and lender type\time fixed effects confirms this finding.
+Column (5) shows that, conditional on lendertract and year fixed effects, fintechs in California increase their use of non-traditional data beyond standardized credit scores after the introduction of the CCPA.
+Column (6) with tracttime and lender typetime fixed effects confirms this finding.